 Above right: Caye Caulker is 45 minutes from the mainland by water taxi but only about 10 minutes by plane.

-Above center: The happy tourist after 11 days in Belize.
+Above left: The happy tourist after 11 days in Belize.
 My work here was done.

 Above right: The International Airport in Belize City is the only international airport in the country.